panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 In JavaScript, there are 2 common ways to remove properties from an object.

-The first, mutable, approach is to use the `delete object.property` operator.
+The first mutable approach is to use the `delete object.property` operator.

 The second approach, which is immutable since it doesn't modify the original object, is to invoke the object destructuring and spread syntax:  `const {property, ...rest} = object`.